 - Once you reach stiff consistency, mix the frosting for another 5 minutes on low to remove as much air as possible.

 - If you need a looser consistency, add more cream to the icing until your preferred consistency is reached.

 Keep in mind that each time you add a dry ingredient to this recipe, you'll need to compensate with more liquid to keep it from becoming crumbly.
 For instance, if you add 1/2 cup of cocoa powder to make a nice chocolate buttercream, you'll want to add another 2 to 3 tablespoons of cream to keep it nice and moist.
 You could also use a flavored ingredient, such as espresso, as your liquid element when adding flavors.
 All that's going to do is make it taste better and better!

 Play with the recipe to your heart's content.
-The best recipe I came up with just by playing around tastes exactly like a Reese cup.
+The best recipe I came up with just by playing around tastes exactly like a Reese's Peanut Butter Cup.
 I have to make that variation constantly to keep my boys sated.
 You'd think they'd be sick of cake and frosting by now, but not when I can come up with different stuff for them to try!